 Meniscus Irritation or Injury

 The medial meniscus helps absorb weight as you move, particularly during high impact activities like running and jumping.
 It is often injured while playing sports.
 Unexpected collisions, stopping and starting at high speeds and twisting movements are the events that typically result in meniscal injury.
-Afterwards, you may notice pain and swelling throughout the knee, and especially towards the inside of the joint.
+Afterward, you may notice pain and swelling throughout the knee especially on the inside of the joint.
 You will also experience a loss in range of motion, and may feel like your knee is unstable while walking.
 If you have suffered a traumatic injury to your meniscus you should seek medical attention immediately.
 Depending on the nature of the tear, surgery may be warranted.

-While traumatic meniscus injuries are extremely common, it is also possible to irritate the meniscus through repetitive movements.
+While traumatic meniscus injuries are common, it is also possible to irritate the meniscus through repetitive movements.
 Frequent squatting and bending while working, can over time, cause small fissures to develop in the meniscus resulting in nagging pain and instability.
-In these situations an unloader knee brace can be a great treatment option.
+In these situations, an offloader knee brace can be a great treatment option.
 Because the brace actively reduces pressure on the joint, it will help keep you on your feet and working while letting your meniscus heal.

 Pes Anserine Bursitis (PAB)

 Bursae are small fluid-filled sacs that sit between bones, muscles, and tendons.
 They allow for proper joint function by reducing friction during movement.
 The Pes Anserine Bursa is located on the inside of the upper tibia (shin bone), just below the knee joint.
 Strain caused by over-exercising or poor biomechanics can cause it to become inflamed.2 Symptoms include tenderness, swelling, and pain on the inside of the knee.
 Typically PAB resolves with rest, physiotherapy, icing, and anti-inflammatory drugs.3